-Practicum courses offer students an opportunity to work on projects or cases under the direction of a supervising attorney, while studying law in action in an associated seminar.
-These courses provide a wonderful opportunity for students to become substantive experts on a particular topic, cultivate a range of skills, and begin to develop a professional identity.
+Practicum courses provide an opportunity for students to become substantive experts on a particular topic, cultivate a range of legal skills, and begin to develop a professional identity.
 They allow students to build networks that can be tapped for future internships and jobs.
 And they foster in students the confidence they need to work as lawyers upon graduation.
-In these ways, practicum courses serve as a bridge between the law school classroom and the legal profession.